What You Should Know About Homesteading Before Homesteading

 Remember when I mentioned Pinterest?
 Yes, well it’s been a blessing and a curse in its own unique ways.
 Pinterest has armed me with some of the best gardening tips and building ideas, but it’s also weighed me down with it’s extravagant, tempting, low-priority DIY projects that I want so desperately to be able to say “I did it myself” on.
 Do I really NEED to spend my time painting all 13 of my garden beds so they look super cute or should I build the hutch first for the baby bunnies my doe just had?

 I wanted to do it all RIGHT NOW and you probably will, too.
 I’m going to tell you what one or all of your elders might’ve told you a time or two and say “Prioritize, honey”.
-My yard is sometimes a total wreck not because I don’t care, but sometimes there are things that must be done before I can take the time to tidy the yard.
+My yard is a total wreck sometimes not because there are things that must be done before I can take the time to tidy the yard.

-Do yourself a favor (and everyone else around you, trust me on this one) and get used to the fact that you’ll have projects that get done a little later than planned or you might have to wait a little longer to put in that beautiful herb garden because something else came up.
+Do yourself a favor (and everyone else around you, trust me on this one).
+Get used to the fact that you’ll have projects that get done a little later than planned or you might have to wait a little longer to put in that beautiful herb garden because something else came up.

 Now, we’re gearing up for the last point I want to make if you’re a new homesteader.
 If you’re a seasoned homesteader, I think you’ll agree with me…

 Since our mutual arrangement of farmer Chelsea and manatee mingler Emerson, I’ve realized that this lifestyle consumes you.
-We have a pair of friends that are building their first house and had us over for a bonfire the other night and all I could think while out there viewing their serene little spot in the woods was “You can put a rabbit hutch there, the hen house there, a few garden beds there, etc.”.
+If there are any of the things you need to know about homesteading, it’s this.
+We friends that are building their first house and had us over for a bonfire the other night.
+All I thought was “You can put a rabbit hutch there, a few garden beds there, etc.”.
 With saying that, my greatest piece of advice to you is this: Take a break.

 For myself, and many other homesteaders, homesteading is much more than just gardening and farming.
+I can tell you that I DO know that about homesteading.
 It’s working towards self-sustainability, self-reliance, and simplicity.
-Since Emerson and I started homesteading I’ve learned to do things like making homemade bread, sew, and build my own hutches and brooders.
+Since Emerson and I started homesteading I’ve learned to do wonderful things.
+Things like making homemade bread, how to sew, and build my own hutches and brooders.
 When we moved in February ’16, I’d never used a power tool in my life.
 Since I started acting as a stay-at-home homesteader I quit doing those things.
-I was obsessing over what had to be done outside and wasn’t allowing myself to practice the other aspects of homesteading that I truly love.
-This will very easily lead to burn-out and, again, this lifestyle is just too good for burn-out.
+I wasn’t allowing myself to practice the other aspects of homesteading that I truly love.
+Just

-Gently Sustainable has a great post called “How to Homestead Alone and Not Die in the Process” that really resonated with me.
-For example: Since it’s just me, and because I do find importance in things like learning to sew or brewing kombucha, this means we won’t be getting goats as soon as I’d hoped. **typed as I wipe a tear from my eye**
+Gently Sustainable has a post called “How to Homestead Alone and Not Die in the Process” that resonated with me.
+I find importance in learning to sew or brewing kombucha.
+But this means we won’t get goats as soon as I’d hoped.